TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

    You are welcome to help in improving this guide.
 Just click on "Edit me on GitHub" on the top right to submit your change request.

-   You can find out more about how to do this and how to contact the Documentation Team in :ref:`Contribute <contribute>`.
+   Read more general information about contributing to the documentation in :ref:`Writing Documentation  ➜  <h2document:docs-contribute>`.

+   Or, `contact the Documentation Team ➜ <h2document:contact-us>`.

    :ref:`linktargets` | `GitHub repository <https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/>`__
    | `Issues <https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/issues>`__